Azure/azure-quickstart-templates/301-logicapps-jobscheduler/README.md

 + When both endTime and count are used the first limit criteria encountered will complete the timer job

 ### Headers
-Make sure you include the following header:
+Since we are passing a JSON payload make sure you include the following header as part of the request:

 + Content-Type: application/json

-Each of the timer job instances will continue to run on the prescribed schedule contninuosly or until the limit (end time or count) passed in is met.

 ### Customize
+By default the timer job will call an HTTP endpoint.
+Update the timer job logic app by replacing the HTTP action in the Job scope to the action, or set of actions, you want to perform as the timer job.

-In the TimerJob logic app change the HTTP action in the **Job** scope to be whatever you action(s) want your job to execute on the prescribed schedule.
-There is also an error handler that can be configured by adding actions to the **On Error** scope.
-The actions in the **On Error** scope will be executed if one of the actions in the **Job** scope failed to execute.
++ In the TimerJob logic app change the HTTP action in the **Job** scope to be whatever you action(s) want your job to execute on the prescribed schedule.

+There is also an error handler that can be called when the **Job** actions fail.

++ To configure error handling, in the TimerJob logic app addi actions to the **On Error** scope.
+The actions in the **On Error** scope will execute if one of the actions in the **Job** scope failed to execute.

 ### Management